majkel-space/Object-Storage/README.md

 Complete steps up to 5 from TO RUN chapter ctest --verbose

-Test tries to cover diffrenc scenarios:
+Test tries to cover difference scenarios:
 1. Test_HttpPut
     covers PUT method from HTTP, data is send as a one stream, or as a chunks
 2. Test_RespChunkPutAndPutX
-    covers Resp SET and SETXN, if file with SETXN was not created recieve an error msg with information about not created object
+    covers Resp SET and SETXN, if file with SETXN was not created receive an error msg with information about not created object
 3. Test_HttpAndRespGet_NoObject
-    covers GET when object does not exist in Storage, recieve msg object do not exist.
+    covers GET when object does not exist in Storage, receive msg object do not exist.
 4. Recieve list of objects in storage from HTTP List or KEYS * from RESP
 5. Test_HttpAndRespCrossGet
     covers HTTP and RESP PUT/SET and after creation GET trhough other protocol
 6. Test_HttpAndRespPutBigObjectToStorage
-    covers 2 functionalities, PUT/SET of two big object to the storage with async send mechanism !! importent notice to make it work follow TODO instruction from test.
+    covers 2 functionalities, PUT/SET of two big object to the storage with async send mechanism !! important notice to make it work follow TODO instruction from test.

 ---

 ## Server description

-Main in server creates io_service, connect it with SIGINT and in async_wait waits for potential interuption signal.
+Main in server creates io_service, connect it with SIGINT and in async_wait waits for potential interruption signal.

 Server holds its own TCP IP acceptor.
 When constructed creates a shared_ptr<tcpip::socket> with acceptor as an argument. shared_ptr as its counter is incremented when passing it to ConnectionHandler and it has to stay alive during entire connection.
-Acceptor starts async_accept with labmda trigering ConnectionHandler.
+Acceptor starts async_accept with lambda triggering ConnectionHandler.
 ConectionHandler in constant loop calls DoRead, DoWrite with use of async_read_some and async_write_some.
 In here we are creating another incrementation of socket shared_ptr.